JaspreetKaur09/JaspreetsBookStore/JaspreetsBookStore/README.md

 1:29 AM :- Then i create the ICategoryRepository interface in the  Irepository folder ,update the code.
 Later addeed the Category Repository class to the project.
 Build the project and upload to github.

+1:59 AM :- add on the new interface ISP_Call to the IRepository folder and then update the code.Upload it to github.